Butterworth (1785 ship): British career

 America first appears in supplementary pages to Lloyd's Register for 1784.
 She is described as a ship of French origin and 330 tons (bm), launched in 1778.
 Her master is Boudinot, her owner J. Atkinson, and her trade New York-London.

-In 1785 America was sold and her new owner, Butterworth, renamed her Butterworth.
+In 1785, America was sold and her new owner, Butterworth, renamed her Butterworth.
 He then employed her as a Greenland whaler under Captain M. Pile, changing in 1786 to J. Cockburn.
 Ellison succeeded Cockburn.
-Lloyd's List reported in July 1787 that Butterworth, Ellison, master, was at Davis Strait, having taken six fish (whales).
-On 17 June 1788 Butterworth was again at Davis Strait, having taken three fish.
+Lloyd's List reported in July 1787, that Butterworth, Ellison, master, was at Davis Strait, having taken six fish (whales).
+On 17 June 1788, Butterworth was again at Davis Strait, having taken three fish (whales).

 Then in 1789, T. Pritzler (or Pritzlea) replaced Butterworth as owner, and William Brown became her master.
 Her trade became London-Davis Strait.

-At some point around 1791 Brown approached interested parties with a proposal to explore Baffin Bay or approach the North Pole.
+At some point around 1791, Brown approached interested parties with a proposal to explore Baffin Bay or approach the North Pole.

-In 1791 four individuals signed a testimonial to the gun-maker Charles Moore, of East Smithfield, certifying that Moore's harpoon gun was particularly suited to whale fishing as it kept the priming dry.
+In 1791, four individuals signed a testimonial to the gun-maker Charles Moore, of East Smithfield, certifying that Moore's harpoon gun was particularly suited to whale fishing as it kept the priming dry.
 The four were: Theophilus Pritzler (as master of Lyon), Sinclair Halcrow (as master of Lyon), William Stavers (as master of Leviathan), and William Brown (as master of Butterworth).

-In 1791 Butterworth's trade became London-Greenland, changing to London-Nootka.
-In 1792 Butterworth's burthen changed to 390 tons after a "great repair" in 1791.
+In 1791, Butterworth's trade became London-Greenland, changing to London-Nootka.
+In 1792, Butterworth's burthen changed to 390 tons after a "great repair" in 1791.